Delayed Rebounds in the Two-Ball Bounce Problem

-The ICM is overperformed when $\varepsilon$ is small and $\mu$ is on the large end of the range studied, as shown in Figure \ref{belowICM}.
+The ICM is overperformed when $\varepsilon$ is small and $\mu$ is on the large end of the range studied, as shown in Fig. \ref{belowICM}.
 These conditions lead to small bounce heights, below the initial drop height, in any case.

 The ICM closely approximates post-collision behavior for a variety of cases where the collisions are not truly independent, as $\tau_d/\tau_f<1$.
-For $\tau_d/\tau_f \approx 0.7$, there is deviation from the ICM for some regions of the parameter space shown in Figure \ref{nice}, but most situations are well-approximated by the simple model.
+For $\tau_d/\tau_f \approx 0.7$, there is deviation from the ICM for some regions of the parameter space shown in Fig. \ref{nearICM}, but most situations are well-approximated by the simple model.
 Plots of larger values of $\tau_d/\tau_f $ are not shown because they do not exhibit noticeable contrast, as all results are quite close to the ICM value.
 For example, the bounce heights are all within 5\% of the ICM limit for $\tau_d/\tau_f>0.85$ for the range of ball parameters studied.
-This unexpected success of the ICM is confirmed by experimental measurements \cite{berdeni_two-ball_2015, cross_vertical_2007}.
+This unexpected success of the ICM is confirmed by experimental measurements. \cite{berdeni_two-ball_2015, cross_vertical_2007}